 SimpleShowing | 1% (min. $3,500) | Florida, Georgia, Texas |

-The top discount brokerages are the ones where the agents provide the same level of support and service as traditional realtors.
+The top discount brokerages have agents who provide the same level of support and service as traditional realtors.
 A nationwide company like Clever Real Estate matches sellers with agents at well-known brokerages like Keller Williams and RE/MAX.

-When you sell your home with Clever, your agent will provide full service and support but list your home for just 1.5% โ compared to the 3% listing fee that traditional agents charge.
+When you sell your home with Clever, your agent will provide full service and support — for just a 1.5% listing fee compared to the traditional 3%.

 For sale by owner

-When you sell by owner, you don’t use a listing agent.
-So, you don’t have to pay half the realtor fees that traditional sellers incur.
+When you sell by owner, you don’t use a selling agent.
+So you don’t have to pay half the realtor fees that traditional sellers incur.

-However, we recommend you still offer a competitive buyer’s agent’s commission.
+However, we recommend you still offer a competitive buyer’s agent commission.

-If you choose to go FSBO, you’ll be responsible for doing everything your listing agent would have done on your behalf.
+If you choose to sell FSBO, you’ll be responsible for doing everything your listing agent would have done on your behalf.
 This makes selling FSBO difficult and time-consuming.

 Also, any commission savings you gain are often negated because FSBO homes typically net lower prices overall.
-Research shows they commonly sell for 5โ7% less than homes sold with a traditional listing agent.
+Research shows they commonly sell for 5–7% less than homes sold with a traditional agent.

 Bottom line: What’s a fair realtor fee?